-15.1 Keeping of as evidence, etc

-- 1. Minutes of the proceedings of a meeting of the council, or of a committee of a committee or sub-committee, shall be drawn up and retained after approval. - 2.
-No discussion shall take place upon the minutes except upon their accuracy. - 3.
-Any minute purporting to be signed as mentioned in Standing Order 15.1.1 shall be received in evidence without further proof. - 4.
-Until the contrary is proved, a meeting of the council or of a committee or sub-committee thereof in respect of the proceedings of which a minute has been so made and signed shall be deemed to have been duly convened and held, and all the members present at the meeting shall be deemed to have been duly qualified, and where the proceedings are proceedings of a committee or sub-committee, the committee or sub-committee shall be deemed to have been duly constituted and to have had power to deal with the matters referred to in the minutes.
+- a) Keeping of; as evidence; etc - (1) Minutes of the proceedings of a meeting of the Council, or of a Committee or Sub-Committee, shall be drawn up and retained after approval. - (2) Any minute purporting to be signed as mentioned in Standing Order 15.1.1 shall be received in evidence without further proof. - (3) Until the contrary is proved, a meeting of the Council or of a Committee or Sub-Committee thereof in respect of the proceedings of which a minute has been so made and signed shall be deemed to have been duly convened and held, and all the Members present at the meeting shall be deemed to have been duly qualified, and where the proceedings are proceedings of a Committee or Sub-Committee, the Committee or Sub-Committee shall be deemed to have been duly constituted and to have had power to deal with the matters referred to in the minutes. - b) Signing of